Shruti733/kickstarter-analysis/README.md

 - Filters: "Parent category" and "Years"
 - Columns: "outcomes"\
-Since we wanted to analyse the different kind of outcomes, we used "outcomes" as "Columns"
+Since we wanted to analyze the different kind of outcomes, we used "outcomes" as "Columns"
 - Rows: "Date created conversion"\
-Since data needs to be analysed for different dates, soI selected "Date created conversion" in Rows area.
+Since data needs to be analyzed for different dates, so we selected "Date created conversion" in Rows area.
 After dragging the "Date created conversion" field in the Row area, two other fields get auto-populated namely "Years2" and "Quarters" along with "Date created conversion" field.
-Excel automatically populates these fields, from which we can can select the suitable field as per our requirements.
+Excel automatically populates these fields, from which we can select the suitable field as per our requirements.
 In the current case, we chose "Date created conversion" field so as to group the outcomes month-wise and removed the unwanted fields.
 - Values: "Count of outcomes"\
-Since we wanted to analyse the total number of "successful", "failed" and "canceled" outcomes, that's why we have used the count measure.
+Since we wanted to analyze the total number of "successful", "failed" and "canceled" outcomes, that's why we have used the count measure.

 **3.** Now we filtered "theater" from the parent category list since campaigns under the "theater" parent category